rizkiadi23/alpha-blog-rails/README.md

 - To display the code coverage of the apps run this command:
   `cd coverage && open index.html`

+## Dockerized Apps & Using Development Env
+- Setup files `Dockerfile & docker-compose.yml` Accordingly
+- Run: `docker-compose build`
+- Run: `docker-compose up -d`
+- Run: `docker-compose run web rake db:migrate db:create`

+## Access Web App Container
+Fixing Styling: by default, Rails will serve assets within /public and not compiling live, if these assets exists.
+To get rid of it, either delete the assets within the public dir, or add the following line into you config/environments/development.rb

+- Add `config.serve_static_assets = false`
+But before that, you must enter your container using : `docker exec -it rails-alpha-blog_web_1 /bin/bash`

 ## Setup Production Environment
 - Start PostgreSQL service if you have installed but it hasn't started `pg_ctl -D /usr/local/var/postgres start`